tegacodes/lectures/art-is-research/art-as-research.md

 ---

 This lecture is concerned with how research takes place in and through artistic practices.
-We will focus mostly on media art practices and those at the blurry intersection between art and design and technology.
-This is a two pronged endevour, I'm interested in where the research happens in art practice *and* how art pratices can be understood as research.
+We will focus mostly on media art practices that site at that blurry intersection of art and design and technology.
+This is a two pronged endevour, I'm interested in how art pratices can be understood as research *and* where the research happens in art practice.

 We will look at: